Ruweydha/Photography-Website/README.md

 * The team lead team members of the Company.
 Their images and roles.
 * Some of the team's favourite photos.

-[You can viiew in github pages] (https://ruweydha.github.io/Photography-Website/)
+You can view in github pages: (https://ruweydha.github.io/Photography-Website/)